rwstephenson/helios/docs/user_manual.md

 4711 of the container to an arbitrary external port on the host.

 Specifying `{"foo": {"internalPort": 4711, "externalPort": 80}}` will map internal port 4711  of the container to port 80 on the host.

+The `ip` attribute is optional and specifies the IP address on which the port will be exposed.
+Any IP string literal is valid.

 The protocol will be TCP by default.
 For UDP, add `"protocol": udp`, for example `{"quic": {"internalPort": 80, "protocol": "udp"}}` or